Sue Doctor Or Hospital For Mistake MN Lawyers

 Medical Malpractice Attorneys

-With the aim of addressing this data gap, the authors of the paper analyzed the results of four studies that assessed the rate of medical death in the U.S. between 2000-2008.
+With the aim of addressing this data gap, the authors of the paper analyzed the results of four studies that assessed the rate of medical death in the U.S. for an eight year period.
 One of these studies was from the U.S. Department of Health and Human Services’ Office of the Inspector General.

 After analyzing the data, the researchers estimated that 251,454 deaths occur as a result of medical error each year.